Dauntae Mariner

-Dauntae Mariner (born 25 January 2000) is a Samoan footballer who plays as a forward for Logan Lightning of the NPL Queensland.
+Dauntae Mariner (born 25 January 2000) is a Samoan soccer player who most recently played as a forward for New Zealand Southern League club Nelson Suburbs and the Samoa national team.

 Club career

 Youth

 Mariner began playing football at age six.
 As a youth he played for Mounties Wanderers FC and Macarthur Rams FC.
 He and his family moved from Sydney to Brisbane to play for Brisbane Strikers in 2013.
 After three years at the club, he went on trial with Blackburn Rovers of the English Championship.
 In May 2016 it was announced that he would join the club on a two-year deal.
 Mariner was originally spotted by Blackburn as he toured England with an Australian schoolboy team.
 He was also invited to trials by Middlesbrough and Wolverhampton Wanderers.

 In February 2018 Mariner was announced as one of several players signed to FC Vizela of the Portuguese Campeonato, the second tier of football in the country.
 The following year he returned to Australia and joined the under-19 side of the A-League's Brisbane Roar.
 On matchday nineteen he scored a hat-trick against Sunshine Coast in his first match of the season with the club.
 Following the season he moved to the academy of fellow A-League club Western Sydney Wanderers.